Where to Find Us

 If you are interested in booking a virtual appointment at any of the above, please contact Chantal, Team Lead of Support Groups, at chantal@pleo.on.ca

-Pleo January Calendar / Calendrier de janvier de Pleo
+Pleo July Calendar / Calendrier de juillet de Pleo

-Pleo January Calendar / Calendrier de janvier de Pleo
+Pleo July Calendar / Calendrier de juillet de Pleo

 | Sunday | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday |